connorimes/osp3/README.md

 * `osp3-dump` - dump the device's serial output.
 * `osp3-poll` - poll the device's serial output for complete log entries.

+The default timeout in `osp3-poll` exceeds the maximum configurable logging interval so as to be tolerant of any device configuration without blocking indefinitely.
+If you have stricter timing considerations, consider decreasing the timeout using the `-t/--timeout` option to more closely match the device's configured logging interval.

 While `osp3-poll` reads from the serial port by default, it can also read from standard input.
 For example: